snowplow-archive/snowplow.github.com/README.md

 #### 5. Embedding images

+NEED TO UPDATE THIS CONTENT

 Images are committed to the appropriate /img folder (depending on which section the image belongs).
 It can then be referenced in the Markdown as normal.

 #### 6. Links between pages

+NEED TO UPDATE THIS CONTENT

 When adding links to between pages on the site: